ericjanto/personal-blog/content/posts/articles/2020-11-26-understanding-graph-algorithms-I.md

   - 'data-structures'
 ---

 Graph algorithms have many useful applications, ranging from finding the shortest route on a street map to efficiently managing computer networks.
-Since these algorithms are an essential part of a standard computer science degree curriculum, I decided to write down and explain the basics to understand the topic better myself.
+These algorithms are an essential part of a standard computer science degree curriculum, so I decided to write down and explain the basics to understand the topic better myself.
 Here's what I'm going to cover in this article:

 ```toc
 exclude: [Prerequisites, Goals]